 They may threaten or phone social services, child protection on the healthy parent.

 They will often give the children no boundaries or rules, telling the children.
 “I know it’s boring with your other parent, and I’ll make it exciting when you back with me.”

 If the child mentions the other parent to the narcissist, the narcissist will shut the child down, “We don’t need to discuss that.”
 Or ”That’s not important.”
 Or they might just roll their eyes at the child.

-If the children choose to spend to much time with the healthy parent, the narcissist will use silent treatment on the child, to make the child feel bad.
+If the children choose to spend too much time with the healthy parent, the narcissist will use silent treatment on the child to make the child feel bad.